Payments

 Be Prepared

 Don’t just take a cursory glance at the quotes you’ve gathered from payment processors.
-Pore over them so you understand exactly where and how they’re making money.
-A low rate on one credit card fee may be neutralized with an excessive fee elsewhere.
+Pour over them so you understand what you’re paying for.
 You should be able to list the pros and cons of each quote before you head to the negotiating table.
 Use our cheat sheet to help you keep track of what the fees are for and which ones are negotiable.

 Ask Questions

 After you’ve gone over the quote with a fine-toothed comb, book a call or in-person meeting and ask the sales rep to go over it with you, line by line.
 Ask them to explain each feature and fee.
-It wouldn’t hurt to gasp or wince from time to time.
-Seriously.
-They may react to your body language or verbal cues with a better price.
-If not, when you arrive at each negotiable fee, ask for the best price they have.
-Point out what their competitors are charging.
+And when you arrive at each negotiable fee, ask for the best price they have.

 If you’ve uncovered a better price elsewhere, share it with the payment processor you want to work with to see if they can price-match.
 Even if they can’t meet the exact price, they may be able to offer perks like free payment terminals or a shorter contract.
 This may be worth more than a lower fee.